trailofbits/deepstate/README.md

 ## Usage

 DeepState consists of a static library, used to write test harnesses, and command-line _executors_ written in Python.
 At this time, the best documentation is in the [examples](/examples) and in our [paper](https://agroce.github.io/bar18.pdf).
+A more extensive example, using DeepState and libFuzzer to test a user-mode file system, is available [here](https://github.com/agroce/testfs); in particular the [Tests.cpp](https://github.com/agroce/testfs/blob/master/Tests.cpp) file and CMakeLists.txt show DeepState usage.

 ## Fuzzing with libFuzzer